Investigating Turbulent Properties at the Base of a Stirred Vessel with LES

 The full paper:

-To learn more about the development of the approach and see the results, read the full paper here.
+Read the full paper to learn more about the development of the approach and see the results.